n2ygk/sdrtrunk-wiki/Primary-Application.md

 ![Image of the context menu that appears when you right-click on the spectral display panel](images/spectral_display_context_menu.png "Spectral Display Context MenuA")

 ### Spectral Display - Context Menus
+Use a mouse right-click anywhere in the spectral display area to access the context menus.

 * **Channels** Menu - displays a list of channels currently under the cursor area and presents menu option(s) to display each channel in the [Playlist Editor](Playlist-Editor)